Published On: June 4, 2025

 The matter of your child’s custody shouldn’t be left up to chance.
 You have the opportunity and the right to present your side of the case.
 Whether in a negotiation of a child custody agreement with your spouse or representing your rights in court, consulting with an experienced New York child custody lawyer is crucial.

 Top-rated New York child custody attorney Ryan Besinque provides quality legal counsel and representation in child custody cases and other family law matters.
-At the Law Office of Ryan Besinque, we diligently work towards the goal of arriving at an agreement that prioritizes the child’s best interest.
-Call us today at (929) 251-4477 or fill out our online form to schedule a free consultation.
+At The Law Office of Ryan Besinque, we work diligently to reach agreements that prioritize the child’s best interests.
+Call us today at (929) 251-4477 or fill out our online form to schedule a consultation.

 Was it useful?